Skip to content

 WARNING

-The APatch module is NOT supported for installation in custom Recovery!
+APatch module is NOT compatible for installation in a custom Recovery!

 Customization